Epping Forest Case Study

 The forest, managed for over 1000 years, has been used for hunting and timber resources.
 Recreation is the leading role of the forest now.

-The forest is designated as a Site of Special Scientific Interest (SSSI) which means it is a protected environment.
+The forest is designated as a Site of Special Scientific Interest (SSSI), meaning it is a protected environment.

-Epping Forest has a complex food web, composed of thousands of species, due to its careful management.
+Due to its careful management, Epping Forest has a complex food web composed of thousands of species.
 The forest has:

-Recreation is controlled within the forest including having designated car parking areas, a visitor centre, provision of rubbish bins and leaflets on how to use the forest to protect the environment.
+Recreation is controlled within the forest, including having designated car parking areas, a visitor centre, provision of rubbish bins and leaflets on how to use the forest to protect the environment.
 Paths for walking and riding are open to public use.
-Additionally, there are currently nine Forest Keepers, three Senior Forest Keepers and one Head Keeper employed to protect the forest environment.
+There are currently nine Forest Keepers, three Senior Forest Keepers, and one Head Keeper employed to protect the forest environment.
 These strategies are sustainable because they protect the forest for future generations.

-Along the roads’ side, vegetation is cut back so that deer are aware of traffic and reduce the risk of collision with motor vehicles.
-Maintaining the vegetation protects the native deer population from road traffic accidents.
+Along the roads, vegetation is cut back so that deer are aware of traffic and reduce the risk of motor vehicle collisions.
+Maintaining the foliage protects the native deer population from road traffic accidents.
 This is a form of sustainable management as it helps protect current and future deer populations.

 Cattle have been reintroduced in some areas as grazing supports the growth of some flora.